swift-vim/SwiftPackageManager.vim/README.md

 It doesn't reimplement replace language level features, like [syntax highlighting](https://github.com/keith/swift.vim), or [playgrounds](https://github.com/jerrymarino/SwiftPlayground.vim).

 Xcode support.
-It is already possible to piece together existing tools to use Vim with Xcode projects.
+It is already possible to set this up with existing tools.

 ## Feature Roadmap